realA10001986/Time-Circuits-Display/README.md

 >Note that *actual* time travel is not supported.

-#### 	&#9193; I want my TCD to show/cycle movie times

-In this case, head to the Config Portal and
-- set the **_Time Cycling Interval_** to the desired interval

-Time-travelling will interrupt the cycling of movie times for 30 minutes.

 #### 	&#9193; I want my TCD to always show my favorite *Destination* and *last time departed* times

 In this case, head to the Config Portal and